isfaidaznam/loan-repayment-prediction/README.md

 ### 2.3 Data Preprocessing

+Before training AI models, data preprocessing is a crucial step that cannot be overlooked.
+Raw data is often noisy, inconsistent, and incomplete, which can lead to inaccurate models, biased results, and poor performance.
+Data preprocessing is necessary to ensure that the data is in a suitable format for modeling, and to prevent the garbage-in-garbage-out phenomenon.

-Before begin to train the AI models, data preprocessing needs to be done.
-In this project, 5 main data processing steps had be done.
+In this project, 5 main data processing steps were undertaken to prepare the data for modeling:
 - Feature Extraction
 - Transformation
 - Handling Missing Value
 - Normalisation
 - Remove Irrelevant Column

+By performing these steps, we can improve the quality of the data, reduce the risk of errors, and increase the chances of building accurate and reliable AI models.

 #### 2.3.1 Feature Extraction

+Column extraction is a crucial step in data preparation.
+A column may contain a lot of hidden attributes.
+Column extraction helps to simplify these hidden attributes into a formatted manner, making it easier for computers to understand and process the data.
+In other words, column extraction is the process of transforming raw data into more meaningful and structured features that can be used in machine learning models or other data analysis techniques.
+This involves identifying patterns, relationships, or underlying structures within the data and representing them in a more concise and interpretable way.
+By doing so, column extraction enables data analysts and scientists to uncover insights, identify trends, and make more accurate predictions.

 The list of generated column are as below, along with their decriptions